autotest/autotest-docker/index.rst

        unless otherwise noted.
     *  Sufficient available temporary storage for multiple copies of the test-related images/container content.
-    *  Access to a remote (to the host) image registry.

 *  `Supported Docker OS platform`_